 Isthmia is located on the critical land route connecting Athens and central Greece with Corinth and the Peloponnese.
-Its location on the Isthmus, between the critical Corinthian ports of Lechaeum on the Gulf of Corinth and Cenchreae on the Saronic Gulf, made Isthmia a natural site for worship Poseidon, god of the sea and also of mariners.
+Its location on the Isthmus, between the two Corinthian ports of Lechaeum (Λέχαιο) on the Gulf of Corinth and Kechries (Κεχριές) on the Saronic Gulf, made Isthmia a natural site for the worship of Poseidon, god of the sea and also of mariners.

-The narrow ribbon of land throughout the ages functioned both as a political and commercial meeting place: The diolkos, or paved roadway, between the Corinthian and Saronic gulfs reveals the importance of the place for transport of men and goods.
+The narrow ribbon of land throughout the ages functioned as a political and commercial meeting place: the diolkos (διολκός), or paved roadway, between the Corinthian and Saronic gulfs, reveals the importance of the place for transport of men and goods.

 A permanent settlement was established on the Rachi hill to the south of the temple at the end of the fourth century BC.
 This settlement lasted until it was destroyed by the Roman Republic in 198 BC, during the Second Macedonian War.
-After the Romans defeated Macedon in that war, Titus Quinctius Flamininus declared the "Freedom of the Greeks" at Isthmia, cementing the location's status as a symbol of Greek unity and freedom.
+After the Romans defeated Macedonians in that war, Titus Quinctius Flamininus declared the "Freedom of the Greeks" at Isthmia, cementing the location's status as a symbol of Greek unity and freedom.
 In 146 BC, rising tensions between the Greek states and the increasingly hegemonic Romans resulted in a last attempt by the Achaean League to maintain its independence.
 The Achaean War ended in a quick Roman victory, and consul Lucius Mummius Achaicus ordered the destruction of Corinth as an example to all Greeks.
-The sanctuary was destroyed, and control of the Isthmian Games was transferred to Sicyon.
+The sanctuary was destroyed, and control of the Isthmian Games was transferred to Sikyon (near modern kiato).
 The Isthmian Games were returned to Corinth after its foundation as a Roman colony by Julius Caesar in 44 BC.
-However, it appears that the games were held in Corinth itself, and there is little evidence of activity at Isthmia until the mid-first century AD.
+However, it appears that the games were held in Corinth, and there is little evidence of activity at Isthmia until the mid-first century AD.
 Emperor Nero visited the site on his tour of Greece in AD 67 and performed in the musical events at the Isthmian Games.
 A new round of construction in the second century AD was presided over by the local aristocrat, Licinius Priscus Juventianus.

 Late Antique, Medieval, and Early Modern periods.